 Camping in a tent isn’t dangerous, but there are risks involved.
 In the rest of this post, I’ll go over the dangers of tent camping and give you tips for dealing with the most common dangers.

 Is Sleeping in a Tent Safe?

 Lightning, bears, wasps/bees, snakes, injury and dehydration can all put a serious damper on your trip, but chances of serious danger are slim with a little planning.
-While sleeping in a large locked building is always going to be safer a tent really isn’t all that dangerous.
+While sleeping in a large locked building is always going to be safer, a tent isn’t all that dangerous.

 Think About All Those Campers